dustinpfister/hexo_sitesource/source/_posts/hexo-tags.md

 # Progressive Enhancement

 I am the kind of guy that disables JavaScript, or uses a browser plug in to help manage scripts.
 I know the owners of sites need to make money, but there are allot of good reasons why I do it.
 As such in some cases it might be wise to view the content that is injected during generation of blog post files as a kind of static fall back in case up to date data can not be obtained from a server via an client side request.
-That way even if someone comes to my site with JavaScript disabled that will still get some kind content. it might be outdated, but at least it is not nothing.
+That way even if someone comes to my site with JavaScript disabled they will still get some kind content. it might be outdated, but at least it is not nothing.

 # Future considerations

 Tags a very helpful for generating and injecting content into a post.
 Whats also great about it is that the final content is plain old static html.
+However if it is a situation in which it is part of the theme that needs to be augmented, helpers will be a wiser choice.
+In any case I will likely be writing more hexo tags in the future now and then, so this blog post will come in handy.
+I will update it as needed, as I do with many of my posts so far.